insights

 Functional Medicine Considerations

-Functional medicine can play a much-needed role in oncology care.
-Digging deep into the antecedents, triggers, and mediators and addressing them can make large differences in a patient’s quality of life and in their clinical outcomes.
+As the nutritional research in this area continues,8,9 functional medicine can play a much-needed role in oncology care.
+Digging deep into the antecedents, triggers, and mediators and addressing them may support a patient’s quality of life and impact their clinical outcomes.

-Specifically, the IFM Matrix provides an outline for the clinician to organize a patient’s clinical imbalances in the following biological systems, called nodes: defense and repair, energy, biotransformation and elimination, transport, communication, structural integrity, and assimilation.
+Specifically, IFM’s Functional Medicine Matrix provides an outline for the clinician to organize a patient’s clinical imbalances in the following biological systems, called nodes: defense and repair, energy, biotransformation and elimination, transport, communication, structural integrity, and assimilation.
 The left section of the matrix is useful in retelling the patient’s story by tracking antecedents, triggering events, and mediators/perpetuators.
 The bottom of the matrix details lifestyle factors like sleep and relaxation, exercise and movement, nutrition and hydration, stress and resilience, and relationships and support networks.

 Related Articles